dnsrsdata/Football_Player_Rec_Syst/README.md

     |
     - README.md  # file containing project information
     - requirements.txt # file containing the necessary packages for the project to work

-## Results
-You can check the result by accessing http://localhost:8501/ after following the installation steps.

 ## Licensing, Authors, Acknowledgements
 Must give credit to Fbref for the data.
 Otherwise, feel free to use the code here as you would like!